List of Doctors characters introduced in 2018: Mr. Smail

 Mr. Jeremy Smail, portrayed by Neil Grainger, first appeared on 18 September 2018 and made his final appearance on 26 September 2018.
-Mr. Smail is the practice manager of Sutton Vale surgery.
+He is the practice manager of Sutton Vale surgery.
 When Mrs Tembe (Lorna Laidlaw) learns that the Mill are losing patients to Sutton Vale, she sends Sid Vere (Ashley Rice) to a job interview with Jeremy.
-Mr. Smail offers Sid an job, to their surprise.
-Sid reveals that he is considering accepting Mr. Smail's job offer.
+He offers Sid a job, to their surprise.
+Sid reveals that he is considering accepting the job offer.
 Mr. Smail smugly calls Mrs Tembe for a job reference, and annoyed, she snaps at Ayesha Lee (Laura Rollins).
 When Mr. Smail learns that Ayesha is upset with Mrs Tembe, he offers her a job too.
-Unsure, she says she will think about the job, and when a patient has an epileptic fit in Sutton Vale, she saves them, and impressed, Mr. Smail offers her a higher salary.
-Mrs Tembe arranges a meeting with Mr. Smail to come to an agreement, but when he is busy on the phone, she snoops through his office and finds dodgy financial records.
-Mrs Tembe and Emma Reid (Dido Miles) meet with his investor, and they expose him for trying to poach the Mill's staff and his untrustworthy financial methods.
+Unsure, she says she will think about the job, and when a patient has an epileptic fit in Sutton Vale, she saves them, and impressed, he then offers her a higher salary.
+Mrs Tembe arranges a meeting with him to come to an agreement, but when he is busy on the phone, she snoops through his office and finds dodgy financial records.
+Mrs Tembe and Emma Reid (Dido Miles) meet with his investor and expose him for trying to poach the Mill's staff and his untrustworthy financial methods.